metamaden/jekyll-now/_posts/2020-2-13-MontyHall.md

 # Simulating the classic problem

 Let's study the impact of varying the number of simulations and iterations per simulation on the distribution of win frequencies across simulations.
+Again, note that I've set the player switch frequency to 100% with the default setting `doorswitch = 1`.
 I started small with just 5 simulations of 2 games (10 total games), and increased to 100 (10,000 games) and 1,000 (1,000,000 games) simulations and iterations, respectively.
 To execute the simulations, I iterated over 3 parameter sets and time it with `Sys.time()`.
 I used a `for` loop to iterate over the indices of the 3-value parameter vectors where indices are used to retrieve parameters for each run.

 ```
 # parameter sets